-Join Dennis Taylor for an in-depth discussion in this video Recording a simple macro, part of Excel 2013: Macros in Depth.
+Join Dennis Taylor for an in-depth discussion in this video Recording a simple macro, part of Excel 2013: Macros.

 With certain macros, the thought occurs to you that maybe the macros could be used in other worksheets as well.
 In this particular workbook called WatchCode.xlsm, there are macros already in this workbook And we're about to record a new macro that applies a feature called double accounting underlining.
 It's a feature we already have started used a lot let's say and we want to use it in other workbooks.
 And although it doesn't take that long, we want it to be instantaneous.
 So, let's highlight a few cells here and show you what the feature does.